phoebehfharris/phoebehfharris/README.md

 ### Projects

 In university, I've just finished a [big](https://github.com/phoebehfharris/hpc-fluid) [project](https://github.com/phoebehfharris/mpi-fluid) on high-performance computing with C, OpenMP, and MPI.
+Other projects include a [software rasterizer and ray tracer written in C++](https://github.com/phoebehfharris/renderer), an [autobattler written with Godot that saves data to a MiFare card](https://github.com/gitguduob/atelier), a [toy compiler written in Zig](https://github.com/phoebehfharris/littlecomp), and a [custom Angular frontend to Discord done via a bot bridge](https://github.com/phoebehfharris/discordnoodle).

 In my free time, I'm currently doing bits of pieces of packaging work for Fedora Linux.